Skip to Main Content

 - Strategic removal of host trees in isolated, satellite infestations of emerald ash borer can reduce population growth

-- Temporal dynamics and drivers of landscape‐level spread by emerald ash borer
+- Population dynamics of ash across the eastern USA following invasion by emerald ash borer

 XML: View XML